Skip to main content

 What we close on the truck.

-• KDTM dishwasher leaking from the diverter shaft seal.
-A slow drip from the bottom center of a KitchenAid KDTM or KDTE dishwasher is almost always the diverter shaft seal, the same weak point Whirlpool built into the whole platform.
-Water tracks down the motor and shows up on the floor days later.
-We replace the seal kit (W10195677 family) and check the sump for scoring while it is open.
+• KRMF French door leaking from the defrost drain.
+Water under the crisper drawers of a KitchenAid KRMF or KRFF French door is almost always a frozen or clogged defrost drain, the same weak point Whirlpool built into the whole platform.
+Meltwater backs up, overflows the trough, and shows up on the floor days later.
+We thaw and treat the drain, check the duck-bill valve at the bottom, and look over the door gaskets while it is open.
 In an older Alameda house with original fir floors, catching this early matters.

 • KRMF706 fresh food section warming up while the freezer stays cold.
 The Preserva dual-evaporator design in the KRMF706 puts a separate evaporator behind the fresh food section.
 When its fan ices over or the defrost cycle for that circuit fails, the freezer keeps working and only the fridge side climbs.
 Owners often replace milk twice before calling.
 I pull the rear panel, read the actual failure (fan, thermistor, or control), and quote the fix in writing.